M66B/FairEmail/docs/FAQ-de-rDE.md

 It is possible to install FairEmail in multiple user profiles, for example a personal and a work profile, and to configure FairEmail differently in each profile, which is another possibility to have different synchronization schedules and to synchronize a different set of accounts.

-It is also possible to create [filter rules](#user-content-faq71) with a time condition and to snooze messages until the end time of the time condition.
-This way it is possible to *snooze* business related messages until the start of the business hours.
+Außerdem ist es möglich, [Filterregeln](#user-content-faq71) mit einer Zeitbedingung zu erstellen und Meldungen bis zum Ende der Zeitbedingung zurückzustellen.
+Auf diese Weise ist es möglich, dienstliche Nachrichten bis zum Beginn der Arbeitszeit *zurückzustellen*.
 This also means that the messages will be on your device for when there is (temporarily) no internet connection.

 Note that recent Android versions allow overriding DND (Do Not Disturb) per notification channel and per app, which could be used to (not) silence specific (business) notifications.
 Please [see here](https://support.google.com/android/answer/9069335) for more information.